dschach/duplicatehandling/README.md

    cd duplicatehandling
    ```

-1. Run the npm script to create a sratch org, assign the permission set, and open the org
+1. Run the npm script to create a scratch org, assign the permission set, and open the org
    ```
-   npm run-script scratchorg
+   npm run scratchorg
    ```

 That's it!